qurator-spk/sbb_images/doc/classifier.md

 such that you only have to correct them.

-Additionally you can than filter for certain pre-classified image classes such that can add training data especially for some particular image class.
+Additionally you can than filter for certain pre-classified image classes such that you can add training data especially for some particular image class.